fnalabs/hive-io/containers/hive-producer-js/README.md

 [![Code Coverage][codecov-image]][codecov-url]
 [![JavaScript Style Guide][style-image]][style-url]

-This is the [Hive<sup>io</sup>](https://hiveframework.io) framework Producer microservice leveraging Node.js in Docker.
+This is the [Hive<sup>io</sup>](https://hiveframework.io) framework Producer microservice leveraging Node.js with Fastify in Docker.
 There is the [base image](https://hub.docker.com/r/fnalabs/hive-producer-js/) on Docker Hub to support most use cases.

 #### Contents